 PACE Theatre Company, based in Paisley, was founded in 1988 and is a non-profit making theatre company and registered charity specialising in work with young people.
 It focuses on developing and nurturing young creative talent through performing arts experiences.
 It runs PACE Youth Theatre, the largest youth theatre in the UK with over 1,000 young people attending each week, and produces the annual pantomime at Paisley Arts Centre along with other professional theatre and touring productions.
-It manages the Wynd Auditorium venue in Paisley and has rehearsal facilities in Spires Studios.
+It offers rehearsal facilities, equipment and facilities for hire at Spires Studios.

 It is our aim is to create an inclusive and welcoming environment in which young people can thrive.

 PACE aims to develop and nurture creativity in young people and allow as many young people as possible to benefit – educationally, socially and culturally – from a varied programme of high-quality performing arts experiences.

 PACE has produced the professional pantomime at Paisley Arts Centre since 1988, performing to almost 10,000 people every year with over 95% of available tickets sold every year.
 Other productions have toured venues throughout Scotland, plus many large scale shows for events such as Paisley Abbey’s 850 year anniversary, Renfrew 600, and Barrhead 100, with casts of over 1000 people.

 TIE and peer education has been at the centre of PACE’s work since it’s inception in 1988.
 Our unique participatory projects have toured thousands of schools, allowing primary school pupils to perform to their peers on issues such as bullying, drug awareness, healthy living, sectarianism and other topical subjects which complement the current curriculum.